Mikhail-88/react-menu-app/readme.md

 React restaurant menu app

-Used React, React-Router, Redux and json-server Api for send GET and POST requests (used feth method) to server (db.json file).
+Used React, React-Router, Redux and firebase.google.com as server for send GET and POST requests (used feth method).

 - [DEMO-LINK](https://mikhail-88.github.io/react-menu-app/)